ellisalicante/OpenFilter/Datasets/README.md

 ## License and attribution
-The framework and the datasets are part of a scientific paper currently under review for the 36th Conference on Neural Information Processing Systems (NeurIPS 2022) Track on Datasets and Benchmarks., under the title "OpenFilter: A Framework to Democratize Research Access to Social Media AR Filters", by Piera Riccio, Bill Psomas, Francesco Galati, Francisco Escolano, Thomas Hofmann and Nuria Oliver.
+The framework and the datasets are part of a scientific paper currently under review for the 36th Conference on Neural Information Processing Systems (NeurIPS 2022) Track on Datasets and Benchmarks, under the title "OpenFilter: A Framework to Democratize Research Access to Social Media AR Filters", by Piera Riccio, Bill Psomas, Francesco Galati, Francisco Escolano, Thomas Hofmann and Nuria Oliver.

 Both FairBeauty and B-LFW are shared under license CC BY-NC 4.0.